 Discretionary Effort

-"Discretionary effort is the level of effort people could give if they wanted to, but above and beyond the minimum required." —& Aubrey C. Daniels, Ph.D.
+"Discretionary effort is the level of effort people could give if they wanted to, but above and beyond the minimum required." —Aubrey C. Daniels, Ph.D.

 Many organizations manage performance in such a way that motivates employees to do only enough to get by and avoid getting in trouble (negative reinforcement).
-Typically, these organizations manage by exception, providing consequences for worker’s performance only when it falls below the standard or minimum required.
+Typically, these organizations manage by exception, providing consequences for workers' performance only when it falls below the standard or minimum required.

 How to Maximize Discretionary Effort

+At Aubrey Daniels International (ADI), we understand that the only way organizations can earn discretionary effort is through the effective use of positive reinforcement.
 The more likely that people experience positive and immediate consequences for their behavior, the more likely they will be to enjoy what they are doing and gladly go above and beyond the minimum required.
 People do it all the time in their personal lives.
-They also do it in organizations skilled in building positive reinforcement into the work itself and supporting that work process and self-reinforcement with positive reinforcement from peers, managers, and performance systems.
+They also do it in organizations that are skilled in building positive reinforcement into the work itself.
+These organizations support work process and self-reinforcement with positive reinforcement from peers, managers, and performance systems.